ardentum/chainy/README.md

 # Chainy.
-Fun way to write asynchronous JS.
+Funny way to write asynchronous JS.

 Simple as potato: